ctrlplusb/easy-peasy/README.md

 ### listen(on)

-Allows you to attach listeners to any normal or thunk action.
-Listeners are themselves thunks, and will be executed after the targetted action successfully completes its execution.
+Allows you to attach listeners to any action or thunk.

 This enables parts of your model to respond to actions being fired in other parts of your model.
 For example you could have a "notifications" model that populates based on certain actions being fired (logged in, product added to basket, etc).